-NLY comparatively By S. A. Daines, A.M.I.E.E. few electricity supply have the facilities provided by one or other of the superimposed-current switching systems which were gaining attention just before the war.
+NLY comparatively By S. A. Daines, A.M.I.E.E. few electricity supply authorities have been fortunate enough to have the facilities provided by one or other of the superimposed-current switching systems which were gaining attention just before the war.
 Facts relating to their general dependability will therefore be of service to every potential user requiring particulars of their reliability.